Minimal Decision Dynamics and Contextual Probability: A Quantum Tug-of-War Model: KCBS Contextuality as a Representational Diagnostic

 \subsection{Main result: theoretical prediction}

-The central theoretical prediction of this work is that the QTOW architecture \emph{structurally enables} KCBS contextuality \cite{KCBS2008PRL}: within the minimal qutrit internal state space required by QTOW, there exist admissible probing contexts (KCBS $5$-cycle projectors) for which the QTOW statistics violate the KCBS non-contextuality inequality (Appendix~A).
+The central theoretical prediction of this work is that the QTOW architecture \emph{structurally enables a KCBS witness of} contextuality \cite{KCBS2008PRL}: within the minimal qutrit internal state space required by QTOW, there exist admissible probing contexts (KCBS $5$-cycle projectors) for which the QTOW statistics violate the KCBS non-contextuality inequality (Appendix~A).

 This conclusion does not rely on fitting behavioral data.
 Rather, it follows from two structural ingredients: \begin{itemize} \item conservation-preserving (unitary) internal updates, and \item the availability of incompatible probing measurements on the same internal state. \end{itemize} Given these ingredients, one can construct a KCBS probe set inside the qutrit and obtain a contextuality witness without introducing composite systems or additional subsystems.